davetayls/scaffo/tasks/init/generic/root/docs/project-layout.md

 ### Prototype Server Configuration

-    config              : The server and templating configuration preferences.json
+    config              : The server and templating configuration preferences.json    : Folder locations and other prefs app.js              : Simple server
-    app.js
-    grunt.js
+    grunt.js            : Grunt automation tasks
-    package.json
+    package.json        : Dependencies and application details

 #### Preferences

-  "integrated_path": "integrated"
+  "ui_path": "ui"

 This is the path to files which will be shared with the main website.

   "templates_path": "templates"